 The Code of Practice applies to all students taking supervised research degree programmes at Keele; this includes:

 - Students on PhD, MD, DM and MPhil programmes

 - Students in the research stages of Professional Doctorate programmes such as EdD, DBA, DSW and DPharm

 In addition to research degree students, all Faculty Research Offices and research staff who are associated with Keele’s research degree programmes should understand and follow the Code of Practice.

-Here you can access and download the latest version of the Code of Practice on Postgraduate Research Degrees (PDF, 158KB).
+The latest version of the Code of Practice on Postgraduate Research Degrees can be accessed via the University's Policy Zone here:

 - Academic Registry

 - Every 3 years

 Date of Next Review